-Once you’ve got a list of service providers, make sure to vet each one before recommending them to your clients.
-After all, people buy from those they trust and any vendor you recommend reflects back on you.
+People buy from those they trust, and any vendor you recommend reflects back on you.
 Do your homework on your recommended service providers with the following steps:

-Interview each vendor before adding them to your list.
-Ask them how their workers are trained to meet responsibilities and provide excellent customer service.
+Ask your recommended vendors how their employees are trained to meet responsibilities and provide excellent customer service.

 Reduce your risk by ensuring any vendor you recommend performs background screening on their employees for any unethical, fraudulent, or criminal activity.